Kazerun: Other religious attractions

-Souvenir
+Souvenirs

-Kazerun has many Handicrafts and Souvenirs.
-Among the most prominent handicrafts of Kazerun, we can mention Dulcheh, Malki and Rovar (varieties of Giveh), Mosaic, Earthenware, Textile, Persian Carpet, Kilim, Gabbeh, Felt, Jajim, Hat, Yalmeh carpet, Basket and Copper items.
-Among the foods of Kazerun, Aush of Kazerun has reached the national register.
-Other famous food souvenirs of Kazerun include the traditional Kabab koobideh of Kazerun, Ashkardeh, Aush of Akhrak (Mountain Almond), Aush of Herb, Lamrik Aush, Dum pukht of Kazerun, Golak-Moosir Torshi, Gabuleh, Lalak of Eggplant, Keverak Torshi, Ayran of Chicory, Date palm, Masghati, Citrus fruits, Olive and Oak. pointed out Narcissus flower and Orange blossom can be mentioned among other typical souvenirs of Kazerun.
-Also, Tang-e Chogan village of Kazerun has been registered as a national Rendbafi village in the country.
+Kazerun has many handicrafts and souvenirs.
+Among the most prominent handicrafts of Kazerunare Dulcheh, Malki and Rovar (varieties of giveh), mosaic, earthenware, textile, Persian carpet, kilim, gabbeh, felt, jajim, hat, Yalmeh carpet, basket and copper items.
+Among the foods of Kazerun, aush of Kazerun has reached the national register.
+Other famous food souvenirs of Kazerun include the traditional kabab koobideh, ashkardeh, aush of akhrak (mountain almond), aush of herb, lamrik aush, dum pukht, golak-moosir Torshi, gabuleh, lalak of eggplant, keverak torshi, ayran of chicory, date palm, masghati, citrus fruits, olive and oak.
+Narcissus flower and orange blossom are typical souvenirs of Kazerun.

+Tang-e Chogan village of Kazerun has been registered as a national rendbafi village in the country.